-- Upon every state change in the SVCC-based RCC Hello State Machine except for 1-Way Inside to 2-Way Inside or for any change to the Down state, - Upon every state change in every LGN Horizontal Link Hello State Machine associated with the neighboring peer LGN, except for 1-Way to 2-Way (note that changes into or out of the Down state of the LGN Horizontal link Hello FSM cause event-triggered Hellos to be generated).1 - Upon a state change in the corresponding Neighboring Peer state machine to the Full state.
-3
+- Upon every state change in the SVCC-based RCC Hello State Machine except for 1-Way Inside to 2-Way Inside or for any change to the Down state, - Upon every state change in every LGN Horizontal Link Hello State Machine associated with the neighboring peer LGN, except for 1-Way to 2-Way (note that changes into or out of the Down state of the LGN Horizontal link Hello FSM cause event-triggered Hellos to be generated). - Upon a state change in the corresponding Neighboring Peer state machine to the Full state.

-Any event which that requires a Hello to be sent resets this the Hello timer.
+Any event that requires a Hello to be sent resets the Hello timer.

 Additionally, there are two inactivity timers.
-The Inactivity timer associated with the SVCC operates exactly as in the normal Hello hello protocol.
-The Horizontal Link Inactivity Timer is started when the corresponding SVCC based RCC Hello protocol is in the 2 WayInside state and the corresponding neighboring peer state machine reaches Full state.
-The Horizontal Link Inactivity Timer is reset each time an either started if it is not already active or otherwise restarted each time a non-empty LGN Horizontal Link Extension IG is processed, since this IG describes all horizontal links to this neighbor.
-Note that LGN Horizontal Link Extension IGs these are only processed only when the SVCC-based RCC Hello protocol is in the 2-WayInside state and the corresponding neighboring peer state machine is in Full state.
-The Horizontal Link Inactivity Timer is stopped when the last LGN Horizontal Link Hello FSM corresponding to the neighboring peer LGN goes out of the 2 Way state 1.3
+The Inactivity timer associated with the SVCC operates exactly as in the normal Hello protocol.
+The Horizontal Link Inactivity Timer is either started if it is not already active or otherwise restarted each time a non-empty LGN Horizontal Link Extension IG is processed, since this IG describes all horizontal links to this neighbor.
+Note that LGN Horizontal Link Extension IGs are processed only when the SVCC-based RCC Hello protocol is in the 2-WayInside state and the corresponding neighboring peer state machine is in Full state.